 Exclude AdSense on mobile devices

-In Advanced Ads, there is already a visitor condition called device that allows you to display an ad only on mobile or desktop devices.
+In Advanced Ads, there is already a Device visitor condition that allows you to display an ad only on mobile, tablet, or desktop devices.

-Just search for the Visitor Conditions meta box on the ad edit screen.
-Select and add the new condition like on the screenshot below.
+Just search for the Targeting meta box on the ad edit screen.
+Select and add the new condition, like in the screenshot below.

-Once you add the condition to the active visitor conditions, you can set it like on the screenshot below to hide the ad on mobile devices.
+Once you add the condition to the active visitor conditions, you can set it to hide the ad on mobile devices.
+To achieve this, select only “Tablet” and “Desktop” but keep “Mobile” inactive.

-You can also do the opposite and show the ad only on mobile devices including tablets.
+You can also do the opposite and show the ad only on mobile devices.

 As a publisher, I don’t care much about the device but more about the fact that the ad fits the screen.
 Therefore, the two following methods seem to result in better yields.

-With the Responsive add-on for Advanced Ads, you can disable ads for specific browser widths.
+With the Advanced Ads Pro, you can disable ads for specific browser widths.

 After installing the add-on, you will find another visitor condition that allows you to select the browser width to enable or disable the ad.

-Search for the browser width condition in the Visitor Conditions meta box.
+Search for the Browser width condition in the Targeting meta box.

-Here is an example from the Advanced Ads manual to display an ad only for a browser width of at least 480 pixels and a maximum width of 767 pixels.
-This aims for tablets and larger mobile devices smaller than an iPad.
+Here is an example of displaying an ad only for a browser width of at least 480 pixels and a maximum width of 767 pixels.
+This size aims for tablets and larger mobile devices smaller than an iPad.

 The beauty of this setting is that you can fine-tune your ad delivery by the actual available space rather than the information the device sends out.

 Suppose you are using caching on your website.
-In that case, you should enable Cache Busting of Advanced Ads Pro to check the condition on each page impression dynamically and not accidentally cache a mobile ad for desktop devices or vice-versa.
+In that case, you should enable Cache Busting to check the condition on each page impression dynamically and not accidentally cache a mobile ad for desktop devices or vice-versa.

-This method is universal for every ad, not just for AdSense.
-If you are using only AdSense, you should use the following method that works on cached and un-cached websites.
+This method is universal for every ad, not just for Google AdSense.
+If you are using only AdSense, you should use the following scenario that works on cached and un-cached websites.

 Hide AdSense ads on specific browser widths

-Method 2 is perfect if you mix AdSense with other ads, but if you only deliver AdSense ads on one spot and want to display different sizes based on the browser width or even hide the ad on some sizes completely, then you should use this method.
+The second method is perfect if you mix AdSense with other ads.
+Still, if you only deliver AdSense ads on one spot and want to display different sizes based on the browser width or even hide the ad on some sizes completely, then you should use the following method.

 Basically, we are setting up an AdSense responsive ad with custom sizes.
-This option was removed from the AdSense interface some months ago, so few publishers know about it.
+AdSense removed this option from the AdSense interface, so only a few publishers know about it.

-The Responsive add-on makes it very easy to set up a single AdSense ad with multiple sizes or even hide it.
+The AMP Ads add-on makes it very easy to set up a single Google AdSense ad with multiple sizes or even hide it.

 First, ensure that you selected the AdSense type for your ad, like in the image below.

-Now, go to the Ad Parameters meta box and select Responsive as the AdSense type and Advanced as the Resizing option.
-Be sure to activate the Responsive add-on to make these options available.
+Now, go to the Ad Parameters meta box and select “Responsive” as the AdSense type and “Advanced” as the Resizing option.
+Be sure to activate the AMP Ads add-on to make these options available.

 After choosing these options, you should see the following box.